 3. Central Oregon Coast Road Trip: Lincoln City to Florence

-Sixty miles from Salem, the seaside Lincoln City blends a beautiful ocean landscape with a charming coastal community.
-Excellent views of the coastal atmosphere are presented on hiking areas near Lincoln City like Cascade Head.
-Fresh seafood is on the menu at places like Fathom's Restaurant.
-This flavorful fish house is on the top floor of the Inn at Spanish Head - one of the most stylish resorts in Lincoln City.
+the seaside Lincoln City blends a beautiful ocean landscape with a charming coastal community, sixty miles west of Salem.
+Excellent views of the coastal atmosphere are easy to find in hiking areas near Lincoln City like Cascade Head.
+And fresh seafood is on the menu at places like Fathom's Restaurant.
+This flavorful fish house is on the top floor of the Inn at Spanish Head – one of the city's most stylish resorts.

-Twenty-five miles south of Lincoln City, Yaquina Head beckons visitors to Newport.
+Yaquina Head beckons visitors to Newport, 25 miles south of Lincoln City.
 This outstanding natural area is home to the tallest lighthouse on the Oregon Coast and several hiking opportunities.
-Another one of the top attractions of Newport is the acclaimed Oregon Coast Aquarium.

 The Agate Beach Motel in Newport is an excellent place to stay that's near both Yaquina Head and the Oregon Coast Aquarium.